-A visa may or may not be required depending upon your country of citizenship:
+A visa may or may not be required depending on your country of citizenship.

 USA / CANADA / AUSTRALIA

-Your United States, Canadian or Australian passport must have a minimum of two completely blank pages labeled “visa” for the visa issuance by immigration offices upon arrival in South Africa.
-These two blank pages must face each other so the entry stamp can be placed on one page and the exit stamp on the page it faces.
+To obtain a visa upon arrival in South Africa, your US, Canadian, or Australian passport must have at least two completely blank visa pages.
+These pages should face each other so that the entry stamp can be placed on one page and the exit stamp on the other.

 For a complete list of visa-exempt countries, CLICK HERE.

-A South African Visitor Visa application must be submitted prior to traveling to South Africa.
-A Visitor Visa in South Africa allows a non-visa exempt foreign national to visit the country for tourism purposes and needs to be applied for prior to arrival in South Africa.
-The Visitor Visa for South Africa also covers many subsets such as the long stay Visitor Visa, the Visitor Visa with spouse and Visitor Visa with children.
+A South African visitor visa application must be submitted before traveling to South Africa.
+A visitor visa in South Africa allows a non-visa-exempt foreign national to visit the country for tourism purposes.
+Therefore, it needs to be applied for before arrival in South Africa.
+The visitor visa for South Africa also covers many subsets, such as the long-stay visitor visa, the visitor visa with a spouse, and visitor visa with children.

 THE FOLLOWING REQUIREMENTS APPLY TO ALL TRAVELERS TO SOUTH AFRICA

-If traveling with children under the age of 18, please note that in addition to their passport, immigration also requires the original unabridged birth certificate regardless of the relationship of the minor to the traveling companions.
-If the minor is traveling without both parents, a power of attorney is required.
-Please contact the consulate for all details prior to travel or visit the South African Department of Home Affairs.
+If traveling with a child under the age of 18, please note that in addition to their passport, immigration also requires the original unabridged birth certificate regardless of the relationship of the minor to the traveling companions.
+In addition, if the minor is traveling without both parents, a power of attorney is required.
+Please contact the consulate for all details before travel or visit the South African Department of Home Affairs.

 Without proper documentation, entry will not be granted.